Back to all blogs

 Sample Collection

-• Bronze, Silver, and Gold: These can be completed at home with a simple fingerprick (microtainer) sample.
-Alternatively, you can use a Tasso device at home or visit a clinic for a professional blood draw.
-For a practical comparison of fingerprick vs venous samples, read our article on Thyroid Blood Tests - Fingerprick or Whole Blood?
+• Bronze, Silver, and Gold: Can be completed via home fingerprick, Tasso device, or professional draw.
+Compare options in our article Thyroid Blood Tests - Fingerprick or Whole Blood?

 Discussing Results with Your Professional

-When you receive your Blue Horizon report, we provide clear explanations of what each marker means.
-If your results are outside the reference range, your next step is to book an appointment with your GP.
-Having a printed copy of a full panel—including T3 and antibodies—often makes for a much more efficient conversation, as it provides the "bigger picture" that a standard TSH-only test might miss.
+A blood test result is a piece of a puzzle, not a diagnosis.
+If results are outside the reference range, book an appointment with your GP.
+A full panel—including T3 and antibodies—provides the "bigger picture" that a standard TSH-only test might miss.

-Never adjust your medication or change your dose based on a private test result without first consulting your doctor or endocrinologist.
-Thyroid hormones are powerful, and even small changes can have a significant impact on your heart and bone health over time.
+Important: Do not adjust thyroid medication based on a private test result without consulting your doctor; even small changes can affect heart and bone health.

 Summary: A Proactive Approach to Thyroid Health

-The question of "how often" you should have your thyroid tested doesn't have a single answer, but rather a set of clinical guideposts.
-For most stable, healthy adults, an occasional check every few years is sufficient.
-For those with a diagnosis, an annual review is the baseline.
-However, for those in the middle—dealing with mystery symptoms, planning a family, or navigating a medication change—testing should be more frequent and more comprehensive.
+The question of "how often" you should have your thyroid tested has clinical guideposts rather than a single answer.
+For stable adults, an annual review is the baseline.
+However, for those navigating mystery symptoms, pregnancy, or medication changes, testing should be more frequent.

-By following the Blue Horizon Method—starting with your GP, tracking your lifestyle, and using targeted testing when stuck—you can move from frustration to clarity.
-Whether you choose a Bronze starter panel or a comprehensive Platinum profile, the goal remains the same: to gain the information you need to support a healthy, vibrant life.
+By following the Blue Horizon Method—consulting your GP, tracking your lifestyle, and using targeted testing—you can move from frustration to clarity.
+Information is the best tool to support a healthy, vibrant life.

-Final Takeaway: Your health journey is a marathon, not a sprint.
-Use blood testing as a tool for navigation, always in partnership with your clinical team, and focus on how you feel as much as the numbers on the page.
+Key Takeaway: Your health journey is a marathon.
+Use blood testing as a navigation tool in partnership with your clinical team, focusing on how you feel as much as the numbers.

 FAQ